-Nuevo Road-Webster Avenue Neighborhood [Neighborhood 1] covers about 11 gross acres (about 10 net acres).
-It is a Mixed-Use Area (MUA) with a requirement for 50% Highest Density Residential (HHDR) development.
-It is located near the I-215 interchange at Nuevo Road, and the new Perris Valley Line Metrolink commuter rail service is located very conveniently to the site, with the new Downtown Perris Station located only about two miles to the southeast.
-This neighborhood currently contains a few single family residential units, along with vacant land.
-Numerous and varied existing retail commercial uses and the Perris High School, are located nearby, east of I-215, within the City of Perris.
-Existing residential units lie to the west and south of the site along and near Webster Avenue and Nuevo Road.
-Park and recreation areas, trails, and lower profile one- or two-story buildings should be used to provide buffers for development, where it would take place across these roads from existing single family development.
-This neighborhood is situated within proximity of a myriad of different surrounding land use types and could benefit from reduced distances between housing, workplaces, retail business, and other amenities and destinations.
+Nuevo Road-A Street Neighborhood [Neighborhood 3] covers about 84 gross acres (about 76 74-net acres).
+It is a Mixed-Use Area (MUA) with a requirement for required minimum of 75% Highest Density Residential (HHDR) development.
+This neighborhood is bounded by Harvill Road on the northeast, I-215 on the east, Nuevo Road on the south, and Webster Avenue on the west.
+It adjoins the Harvill Avenue Lemon/Sunset Avenues Neighborhood on the north.
+It is located adjacent to the I-215 interchange at Nuevo Road, and the new Perris Valley Line Metrolink commuter rail service will be located very convenient to the site, with the new Downtown Perris Station located only about 1.5 miles to the south.
+This neighborhood is sparsely developed with single family residential units at the southwestern and southeastern portions of the site.
+The rest of the neighborhood is vacant.
+This neighborhood lies near - on the other (easterly) side of I-215 within the City of Perris.
+Existing R-residential units lie to the west and south of the site along Webster Avenue and Nuevo Roads.
+Park and recreation areas, trails, and lower profile one- or two-story buildings should be used to provide buffers for development where it would take place across these roads from existing single family development along Webster Avenue and Nuevo Roads, which are located along the neighborhood's western and souther reduced distances between bousing, workplaces, retail business, and other amenities and destinations.

-Following are the policies that apply to the Nuevo Road-Webster Avenue Neighborhood:
+Following is the policy that applies only to the Nuevo Road-A Street Neighborhood:

+MVAP 5.17 5.15 Seventy-five percent At least 75% of the Nuevo Road-A Street Neighborhood shall be developed in accordance with the 75% HHDR land use designation.

+Policies applying to all three Mead Valley Community: I-215/Nuevo Road Community neighborhoods:

-- MVAP 5.15 Fifty percent of the Nuevo Road-Webster Avenue Neighborhood shall be developed in accordance with the HHDR land use designation.
-MVAP 5.16 HHDR development should accommodate a variety of housing types and styles that are accessible to and meet the needs of a range of lifestyles, physical abilities, and income levels.
-MVAP 5.17 The neighborhood should include pedestrian paths and trails, paseos, and bikeways, to facilitate convenient internal alternative transportation access between the various uses within the neighborhood. - MVAP 5.18 The neighborhood should provide neighborhood edge pedestrian trails, bikeways, and frequent, convenient accommodations to facilitate potential bus and transit shuttle services for the neighborhood, to provide for attractive, effective non-motorized mobility options in this area.
+MVAP 5.18 5.16 HHDR development should accommodate a variety of housing types and styles that are accessible to and meet the needs of a range of lifestyles, physical abilities, and income levels.

+MVAP 5.19 5.17 Each of the three neighborhoods should include pedestrian paths and trails, paseos, and bikeways, to facilitate convenient internal alternative transportation access between the various uses within each neighborhood.

+MVAP 5.20 5.18 These three neighborhoods should provide neighborhood edge pedestrian trails, bikeways, and frequent, convenient accommodations to facilitate potential bus and transit shuttle services for the neighborhoods, to provide for attractive, effective non-motorized mobility options in this area.

+MVAP 5.21 5.19 Residential uses should be particularly encouraged to be located in the westerly portions of all three neighborhoods.

-- MVAP 5.19 Nonresidential uses should include a variety of other uses, such as retail activities serving the local population and tourists, business parks, offices, community facilities, and parkland and trails. - MVAP 5.20 Uses approved and operating under an existing valid entitlement may remain or be converted into another land use in accordance with Riverside County Ordinance No. 348 and consistent with these policies.
+Nonresidential uses should include a variety of other uses, such as retail activities serving the local population and tourists, business parks, offices, community facilities, and parkland and trails.

+MVAP 5.22 5.20 Uses approved and operating under an existing valid entitlement may remain or be converted into another land use in accordance with Riverside County Ordinance No. 348 and consistent with these policies.

-Good Hope Community
+Good Hope Community (Mixed-Use Area)